About Alert Feeders#

 How alert feeders work#

-Alert feeders allow your organization to automate data retrieval at a defined frequency from an external service through an HTTP API call.
+Alert feeders allow an organization to automate data retrieval at a defined frequency from an external service through an HTTP API call.
 The retrieved data is then converted into alerts using a function.
 Each alert feeder supports only one function.

 Alert feeders don't perform bi-directional synchronization.